Cooke House & Legacy Gardens

 VINEYARD PRESERVATION TRUST HISTORIC WALKING TOURS

-One of the oldest houses on Martha’s Vineyard still in its original location, the Cooke House is a stunning example of unaltered vernacular Island architecture.
-It was constructed facing Edgartown Harbor — a view now obscured by houses and trees — in the classic New England style.
-The 18th- and 19th-century view from the upstairs bedchambers proved very useful when Thomas Cooke, Jr. inherited his father’s house in the 1790s and subsequently kept a customs office in one of those rooms with a view.
-The Harborview Garden outdoors features an artistic rendering of what the Cookes may have seen from their upstairs windows when they lived in the house.
+One of the oldest houses on Martha’s Vineyard still in its original location, the Cooke House is a rare example of unaltered vernacular Island architecture.
+Built facing Edgartown Harbor—now obscured by later development—the home once offered sweeping harbor views.
+When Thomas Cooke Jr. inherited the house in the 1790s, he used an upstairs chamber as a customs office, taking full advantage of the vantage point.
+Today, the Harborview Garden features an artistic rendering of what the Cookes may have seen from those upstairs windows.